NanoPatternObjectSpaceArchitectureNeighborhoodCityRegionWorld

 Icons 1423866244 neighborhood icondb Neighborhood

 What is a neighborhood?
-Cities are made up of neighborhoods.
-Since the beginning of time, this condition of prehistoric civilizations has occurred in all cultures, in both urban and rural landscapes.
-Neighborhoods, an Anglo-Saxon word, *neahgebur, or *nigh-dweller denote physical proximity, closeness, and neighborliness, or knowing persons as friends.
-Neighborhoods are defined areas where people live, work, learn, and play.
+Neighborhoods, an Anglo-Saxon word, *neahgebur, or *nigh-dweller, denote physical proximity, closeness, and neighborliness, or knowing persons as friends.
+Since the beginning of time, this condition has occurred across all cultures, in both urban and rural landscapes.
 Knowing your neighbors begins simply by meeting the people who live on either side of you or across the street.
 You may attend a neighborhood school and meet other families in the area.
-You may become familiar with the people in the drugstore, grocery store, hardware store, coffee shop, or local bakery.
-You may know some of the local pets on your block.
-As you begin to know people, you can help each other.
-Borrow a cup of sugar, make a meal for a sick person nearby, shovel the walk of an elderly person, dog-sit, or house-sit if people are traveling.
+You may become familiar with the people in the grocery store, hardware store, coffee shop, library, or local bakery.
+You may know some of the pets on your block.
+As you begin to know people and pets, you can help each other.
+Borrow a cup of sugar, make a meal for a sick person nearby, shovel an elderly person’s walk, dog-sit, or house-sit if people are traveling.
 Neighborhoods are communities where people feel a sense of belonging.
 What makes a good neighbor?

 Activity 1 – Walking and Mapping Your Neighborhood

-An excellent way to discover a neighborhood is to begin walking.
+An excellent way to discover a neighborhood is to walk through it.
 As you walk, look for places where people live.
-You may find single family homes, duplexes, triplexes, and quadplexes.
-Your neighborhood may have low rise apartment buildings.
-You may find a library, preschools, elementary, middle, and high schools or even universities in a neighborhood.
-You might come upon commercial buildings like grocery stores, coffee shops, bakeries, a bookstore, barbers, and beauty salons.
-Your neighborhood may have green squares, parks, and recreational fields that offer places to bike, sit, play sports, and meet others.
-How do you define your neighborhood?
+You may find single-family homes, duplexes, triplexes, quadplexes, and apartment buildings.
+Neighborhoods also offer destinations such as libraries, preschools, elementary, middle, and high schools, and even universities.
+Healthy neighborhoods provide commercial services such as grocery stores, coffee shops, bakeries, bookstores, barbershops, doctors’ offices, banks, and beauty salons.
+Green neighborhoods offer squares, parks, and recreational fields for sitting, gathering, playing sports, and meeting others.
+After walking your neighborhood, draw a mental map of what you remember from North to South and East to West.
 Where does your neighborhood begin, and where does it end?
-Draw a mental map of your neighborhood.
-Are there landforms such as lakes, rivers, hills, or mountains that form boundaries or edges?
 Are there central boulevards?
-Commercial Areas?
-Your School?
-Parks?
-Draw a map of your neighborhood.
-Label the streets and key destinations.
-Title your drawing with the name of your Neighborhood.
+Label the major streets and key destinations.
 Place a north arrow on the lower right-hand corner.
 Upload your mental map of your neighborhood to the gallery.

 Activity 2 – Key Entries and Routes in your Neighborhood